MishaFrenkman/macsniffer/README.md

 ### About

-This script reacts on a connection/disconnection of a specific device in your local network based on its MAC
+This script reacts on connection/disconnection of a specific device in your local network based on its MAC

 ### Usage